19pawel970415/HtmlCssJavaScriptProject/README.md

-﻿# This is a front end project of a Tatras fan site being a part of the University of Lodz Frontend Technologies course.
+﻿# A front end project of Tatrofan, a Tatras fan site being a part of the University of Lodz Frontend Technologies course.

 # Tatrofan - a Tatras fan site